Marcus Semien Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to give up 149 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Twins pitchers combine to surrender 152 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- His most recent appearance was on Saturday against the Pittsburgh Pirates, when the righty tossed six scoreless innings while giving up six hits.
+- In his most recent outing on Saturday against the Pittsburgh Pirates, the right-hander threw 6 2/3 innings, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.